-Prior to this offering, we did not have a formal policy with respect to compensating ournon-employee directors for service as directors.
+We do not currently have a formal policy with respect to compensating ournon-employee directors for service as directors.
 Each of Messrs.
 Hance, Lucier and Prahalad is subject to an investment and director compensation agreement with MLSH 1, pursuant to which they have been granted restricted incentive units in MLSH 1 and are entitled to director fees (\$10,000 per meeting attended in person and \$5,000 per meeting attended telephonically) and reimbursement of expenses incurred in connection with their service.
+Following the consummation of this offering, we anticipate that directors who are not also officers or employees of the Company or of GTCR will receive compensation for their service on our Board and committees thereof.
+The amount and form of such compensation has not yet been determined.
+Each non-employee director will be reimbursed for out-of-pocket expenses incurred in connection with attending Board and committee meetings.